 Excerpt from, “A Pattern Language” – Christopher Alexander, 1977

-The Town Planning Team has set deadlines for 2018 Theme Camp and Art Installation registrations (earlier than in previous years).
+The Town Planning Team has set deadlines for 2020 Theme Camp and Art Installation registrations.

 Kiwiburn is held on a farm in Hunterville which borders the Rangitikei River.
 Here is a view from the hill above the site (2017). (photo by Paul Chaffe)